 - Revisit both texts and compare and contrast them.
-I typically do this in a free for all format.
+I typically do this in an open discussion format.
 We just openly compare and contrast anything that comes to mind.

 - Revisit both texts for a more focused compare and contrast discussion.
 For this day, we specifically discuss skills such as theme, characters, etc.